itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

 # Typography

 The two keywords I used were *comfortable* and *consistent*.
 Fortunately, it's rather easy for me to achieve these two goals.
-Without reinventing the wheel, all I have to do is employ something that's tried and tested, as well as familiar to users.
-What better candidate is there than Helvetica?
-For monospace applications, I opted for <a href="https://github.com/tonsky/FiraCode" target= "_blank" class="extlink" >Fira Code</a>, a great typeface system with many ligature options and features.
+Without reinventing the wheel, all I had to do is employ something that's tried and true, as well as familiar to users.
+What better choice than Helvetica?
+For monospace applications, I opted for <a href="https://github.com/tonsky/FiraCode" target= "_blank" class="extlink" >Fira Code</a>, a great typeface system that offers plenty of ligature options and features.

 Spacing, hierarchy, alignment, and kerning were adjusted to feel as vanilla as possible, whatever that means.
-There is no real standard I followed, I mostly eyeballed everything
+There is no real standard I followed, I mostly eyeballed everything.

 # Navigation

 ## Logo

 I am a huge fan of logo-on-top-left-that-is-a-home-button's.
-It is an essential element that I will try to incorporate into every site or page I create.
-It reminds the user where they are on the Internet, and acts as a lighthouse to always go back home whenever they are lost or done with the content on the page they are on.
-The sanaBlog logo is an SVG element with two layers, so that it can respond to hover state and change its color.
+It is an essential element that I try to incorporate into every site or page I create.
+The logo serves as a helpful anchor for users,reminding them where they are on the Internet.
+It's also a lighthouse to always go back home whenever they are lost or finished exploring a page.
+The sanaBlog logo is an SVG element with two layers, so that it can respond to hover states and change its color.

-## Responsiveness

-Orange kawaii <3

 ## Buttons

 Navigation buttons and links follow a single rule: be visible without the need to scroll down.
-The best example of this is the [home page](/blog), where collapsible elements are used so that permanent pages on the bottom are immediately visible to the user.
-The same principle was applied in the [reviews page](/blog/reviews).
-Hover effects on buttons include a background highlight on top of the ubiquitous text highlight, to emphasise the difference between a button and a link by defining the button's boundaries.
+The best example of this is the [home page](/blog), where collapsible elements ensure permanent pages at the bottom of the page are immediately accessible.
+The same principle applies to the [reviews page](/blog/reviews).
+Hover effects on buttons include a background highlight on top of the usual text highlight, to visually distinguish buttons from regular links by clearly defining their boundaries.

-The `code();`, `work`, and `talk..` buttons are action buttons that do not bring the user to a new page.
+The `code();`, `work`, and `talk..` buttons are action buttons—they don't navigate to a new page.
 This is in contrast to the buttons below, which link directly to their respective pages.
-The absence/presence of an underline differentiate the two types of buttons.
+The presence or absence of an underline help differentiate the two types of buttons.

-Because reviews and the gallery page are likely to be frequently updated—and thus frequently visited—a copy resides in the top navigation bar as well.
+Since [reviews](/blog/reviews) and the [gallery](/blog/gallery) are likely to be updated frequently—and thus frequently visited—a copy resides in the top navigation bar as well.

 # Styling